lordamponsah25/Alcohol-Sleep_Netpyne_model-/README.md

 matplotlib, numpy, Jupyter

-📌 Citation
-If you use this model or adapt it, please cite:
-Amponsah, L.B.
-(2025).
-"Exploring the Neural Basis of Alcohol and Sleep Effects on Memory via Multiscale Modeling."

 ⚠️ Note:
 Before running the attached Jupyter notebooks, please ensure you have installed NEURON, NetPyNE, and all required Python dependencies.
 Follow the official NetPyNE installation guide https://www.netpyne.org/resources/tutorials for setup instructions.

-🧰 You can access a GUI version of Netpyne here https://v2.opensourcebrain.org/workspaces/open/1205/netpyne
+📌 You can access a GUI version of Netpyne here https://v2.opensourcebrain.org/workspaces/open/1205/netpyne